worxli/ORB_SLAM/README.md

 		make

 	*Tip: Set your favorite compilation flags in line 4 and 5 of* `Thirdparty/DBoW2/CMakeLists.txt` (by default -03 -march=native)

+5.1 Build OpenGV.
+Go into Thirdparty/:

+Clone the OpenGV repository and build it:

+		mkdir build
+		cd build
+		cmake ..
+		make

 6. Build ORB_SLAM.
 In the ORB_SLAM root execute: